LEGAL AID SOCIETY OF HAWAI‘I

 ILLEGAL UTILITY SHUTOFF COURT FORM AND INFORMATION

-Your landlord cannot shutoff your utilities – hot or cold water, electric, gas, or other essential service without a court order, even if you have not paid your rent.
-Hawaiʻi's moratorium on eviction for non-payment of rent and utilities ends on February 14, 2021.
+Your landlord cannot shutoff your utilities – hot or cold water, electric, gas, or other essential service without a court order, even if you have not paid your utility bill.
+Hawaiʻi's moratorium for non-payment utilities ended on August 6, 2021.
 A landlord is subject to paying you damages a minimum of 3 months rent or $1,000, whichever is greater, if the landlord is found to have illegally shutoff a utility and the landlord may be liable for costs, and attorney fees.

 • Below are forms for each county, Kauai (Fifth Circuit), Oahu (First Circuit), Maui (Second Circuit), and Hawaii County (Third Circuit) that are fillable (if you open in adobe) or can be printed and filled out by hand.